Last Updated on by

 So dive in; the journey is a tough one.
 But the results are awesome!
 It only takes a bit of dedication and discipline to get into the money saving habit.

 Before you move further, here is a funny meme about saving money in Dubai.

-I believe kitchen and your washroom are the highest energy consumers in a house.
+I believe kitchen and your washroom are the highest water and electricity consumers in a house.
 So here are few ways to save money in the Kitchen.

 3. Use dishwasher when it is full: It may be your habit (if you have a dishwasher), to use it more than once during the day; make sure to fill up the dishwasher before you use it.
 Over a period of time, you will realise the amount of money that is saved.

 4. Buy water efficient devices: When you decide to buy any devices like washing machine which uses water, make sure to inquire about the efficiency of use of water in these devices.

 5. Use low-flow shower heads: You must know that the newer shower heads use 75% less water than the traditional water.
 Not only shower heads, replace all your taps in the house with low-flow technology water faucets.
 Here are a choice of shower heads I selected from Amazon.

 6. Use low-flow toilet flap: A family of 4 easily goes more than 12 times collectively to the toilet and each time you flush the toilet, it uses nearly 4 gallons of water, while older flaps may use more than 7 gallons of water.
 This easily runs into large amount of water per day.
 You will have to replace your whole unit for this.
 Better is to use half the brick and put it in the flush tank or better fill half liter water bottle with water and place it in the flush tank.
 This makes sure that less water is used , each time you flush the toilet.

 7. Reduce time in shower: ‘No one got fairer , cleaner using more shower time’, my hostel warden would say!
 Reducing shower time would definitely reduce water usage and thus saving money.